jubilee-church-coventry/pa-team/editing-and-uploading-preaches.md

 1. Import into editing software.
 2. Trimming.
-3. Normalisation and compression.
+3. Normalisation.
+4. Noise removal.
+5. Compression.
-4. Export.
+6. Export.

+After some practice this process can be completed in a few minutes.

 Prerequisites
 -------------